hemshankar/Game_KeepRunning/futurewars/GameDesign.md

 6. Animation
 7. Character Design
 8. Presentation of information
 9. New and different experiences that help get out of the monotonous world

+How to make game addictive
+1. Ego, if it is social do people will think of their ego

 1. Pusher -- Pushes harder with increasing level